 Featuring a gleaming silver finish and unique copper core, this All-Clad cookware set offers premium performance and exceptional durability.
 Handcrafted in the United States, each vessel includes five bonded layers of high-quality stainless steel, aluminum, and copper.
 Strong handles and tight-fitting lids offer additional benefits.

 The cooking surface of each piece is 18/10 stainless steel with a starburst finish that is nonreactive and resists sticking.
 The stainless steel base makes this cookware suitable for induction cooktops.
 Between the steel layers are two sheets of aluminum with a copper core in the middle.
 Together, aluminum and copper provide lightning-fast heating, and the copper improves responsiveness to minor temperature changes.

 This smaller cookware set sticks to the essentials.
 It includes an 8-quart covered stockpot and a 3-quart saute pan with a lid.
 The medium-sized saucepan also has a lid.
 The 10-inch uncovered frying pan has smooth flared rims.

-This small set of top-of-the-line copper core cookware offers great performance and durability but may be too expensive and heavy for many home cooks.
+Bottom line: This small set of top-of-the-line copper core cookware offers great performance and durability but may be too expensive and heavy for many home cooks.